Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-31-touching-down.md

 Melissa sounded like she was trying desperately not to laugh. *"Wow, Jesus.
 Okay.
 But other than that, Mrs. Lincoln, how was the play?"*

 "Wh-?"
 Maybe it was lack of sleep that tripped Remy up, but it took her a second to catch up with Melissa’s sense of humor.
 "Oh!
-Uh… The play was… okay, the play was great," she confessed, though she was reluctant to admit it.
+Uh...
+The play was... okay, the play was great," she confessed, though she was reluctant to admit it.

-*"Okay, okay…"* Melissa was definitely laughing now. *"I’ll tell you what - meet me at Venezia.* ***You*** *need one of those pesto chicken ciabattas they do."*
+*"Okay, okay..."* Melissa was definitely laughing now. *"I’ll tell you what - meet me at Venezia.* ***You*** *need one of those pesto chicken ciabattas they do."*

-"That sounds exactly like what I need…" Remy agreed.
+"That sounds exactly like what I need..."
+Remy agreed.
 "See you there."

 She luxuriated in the shower which turned out to be excellent as promised, then put on the change of clothes she’d brought with her, leaving the lone waffle to its fate.